uviclibraries/nvivo-advanced/index.md

 At the end of this workshop, you will be able to:

-1. Import Workspaces
-2. Create Cases
+1. Create Cases
 3. Classify Cases
-4. Perform Crosstab Queries
-5. Create Visualizations
+4. Create Visualizations
-6. Export Materials
+5. Export Materials

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }